tvjsx/trading-vue-js/README.md

  layout.screen2$(y) // y -> price
  layout.screen2t(x) // x -> time
  ```
- Using these functions and the standard js canvas API, you can do the magic.
+ Using these functions and the standard js canvas API, you can do magic.

 ## Data structure